zapier/zapier-platform-cli/README.md

 ## Requirements

-The Zapier CLI and Platform requires Node.js `v4.3.2`.
+The Zapier CLI and Platform require Node.js `v4.3.2`.
 We recommend using [nvm](https://github.com/creationix/nvm) to manage your Node.js installation.

 On Mac (via [homebrew](http://brew.sh/)):